Akashpanchal95/keras-yolov3-openvino/README.md

 This repo under development to convert keras-yolov3 model to OpenVINO.

 # Todo list:
-- [] Convert Keras model to Tensorflow (h5 to pb)
+- [ ] Convert Keras model to Tensorflow (h5 to pb)
-- [] Tensorflow to IR format
+- [ ] Tensorflow to IR format
-- [] Test model
+- [ ] Test model

-# Train & Test Model
+# Train & Test Model development
-Please follow the URL  [https://github.com/experiencor/keras-yolo3] to train model on custom dataset.
+Please follow the URL  (https://github.com/experiencor/keras-yolo3) to train model on custom dataset.